-The profits of a Alaska LLC are not taxed at the business level like those of C Corporations.
-Instead, taxes for a Alaska LLC work as follows:
+In this guide, we’ll cover the main business taxes required in Alaska, including payroll, self-employment and federal taxes.
+The profits of an LLC aren’t taxed at the business level like C Corporations.
+Instead, taxes are as follows:

-Alaska does not charge a state income tax and does not have a statewide sales tax.
-However, many localities, towns and cities in Alaska do charge their own sales tax.
+There are two main types of state tax you might have to pay to your state Department of Revenue: income tax, and sales and use tax.
+However the state of Alaska does not charge a state income tax and does not have a statewide sales tax.
+That being said, many localities, towns and cities in Alaska do charge their own sales tax.

 Most states do not levy sales tax on goods that are considered necessities, like food, medications, clothing or gas.